-The SolarForecast is based on the global weather forecasting models IFS (ECMWF) and GFS.
-The output of the GFS forecast model is then statistically optimised using measurement data from weather stations.
-This system allows for the production of an irradiation forecast with high accuracy specifically for your site.
+SolarForecast is based on the global weather forecasting models IFS (ECMWF) and GFS.
+The output of these forecast models is then statistically optimised using measurement data from weather stations.
+This optimisation—called model output statistics MOS—allows for an irradiation forecast with high accuracy specifically for your site.

-The GFS model is updated 4 times a day.
-The GFS MOS (model output statistics) forecast data which the SolarForecast relies on is updated hourly based on the latest measurement data from weather stations.
-This improves the forecast significantly for the first few forecasted hours.
-The figure below shows a comparison between the forecast based on the 00:00 UTC run of the GFS (available around 4 am UTC+1), the values of the hourly updates, the measured values and the clear sky radiation.
+The GFS and ECMWF models are updated 4 times a day.
+Our MOS forecast is updated on an hourly basis based on the latest measurement data from weather stations.
+This significantly improves the forecast quality for the first few forecasted hours.
+The figure below shows a comparison of the forecast based on the 00:00 UTC run of the GFS model (available at around 4 am UTC+1), the hourly updated MOS forecasts, the measured values, and the clear sky radiation.

 Comparison of day-ahead forecast and last hourly update with measured values and clear sky radiation for Bern on June 25th 2013.

-The accuracy of the SolarForecast is in general site dependent.
-An internal benchmark for 17 sites in Germany and 16 sites in Switzerland shows relative root mean square errors (rel.
-RMSE) for hourly forecast values based on the 00:00 GFS run for the first day of 33% to 43%.
+In general, the accuracy of SolarForecast depends on a site's location.
+An internal benchmark for 17 sites in Germany and 16 sites in Switzerland showed relative root mean square errors (rel.
+RMSE) of 33%-43% for hourly forecast values based on the 00:00 GFS run for the first day.
 For southern Spain the rel.
-RMSE is 20% to 25%.
+RMSE was 20% to 25%.

-With this accuracy the SolarForecast by Meteotest is among the most precise available.
+With this accuracy SolarForecast by Meteotest is among the most precise forecasts available on the market.

-The SolarForecast Standard delivers hourly values for the next 72 hours for the following parameters:
+With SolarForecast Standard you get hourly values for the next 72 hours and the following parameters: